R. Sharath Jois: Director of yoga institute

-In 2007 when Pattabhi Jois was not in good health and unable to teach any longer, Sharath became director of the institute.
+In 2007, when Pattabhi Jois was not in good health and unable to teach any longer, Sharath became director of the institute.
 He has steadily grown into his role as director of KPJAYI and as the senior-most authority on the practice, having studied and practiced all six series with his grandfather.
 His style of teaching and presence in the shala has been described by a senior student as a balance of strictness and compassion.

-In attempts to continue the yoga lineage, he holds a teachers' course in the summer for authorized and certified practitioners to ensure the Ashtanga method is being taught in the spirit of the tradition and with respect to the lineage of yoga gurus who have kept the practice alive - Rama Mohan Bramachari, T. Krishnamacharya, and his grandfather.
+In attempts to continue the yoga lineage, he held a teachers' course in the summer for authorized and certified practitioners to ensure the Ashtanga method was being taught in the spirit of the tradition and with respect to the lineage of yoga gurus who have kept the practice alive - Rama Mohan Bramachari, T. Krishnamacharya, and his grandfather.
 Jois was honoured at a celebration thrown following the completion of one of the teacher's courses in 2014.
 During this course, Sharath reminded his students of the importance of teaching "from the heart".

-Following in the spirit of his late grandfather, Jois holds conferences on Saturdays after led classes to discuss important aspects of the practice, theory, and to address any questions or concerns that students may have concerning the practice.
-Jois reiterates, that to receive full benefits of the practice, one should practice intentionally with the 4 D's in mind - devotion, dedication, determination, and discipline.
+Following in the spirit of his late grandfather, Jois held conferences on Saturdays after he led classes to discuss important aspects of the practice, theory, and to address any questions or concerns that students may have concerning the practice.
+Jois reiterated, that to receive full benefits of the practice, one should practice intentionally with the 4 D's in mind - devotion, dedication, determination, and discipline.